Timea's Kitchen

 - Core the cabbage and place the entire head in a pot of simmering water.
 Cook for about 10-15 minutes, or until the outer leaves start to soften and separate.
 Carefully remove the leaves with tongs as they become pliable.

-If you love the flavors of stuffed cabbage rolls but find the process of stuffing them a bit fiddly, I highly recommend trying this cabbage casserole recipe with rice and pork mince.
+If you love the flavors of my best stuffed cabbage rolls but find the process of stuffing them a bit fiddly, I highly recommend trying this cabbage casserole recipe with rice and pork mince.
 It has all the same delicious flavours but in an easier, one-pan format.

 Stay updated on all our latest delicious recipes and cooking adventures!
-Come join us on Facebook, Twitter, and Pinterest.
+Come join us on Facebook, Instagram, and Pinterest.
 And don't forget to subscribe to our email newsletter for exclusive content and updates delivered straight to your inbox!

 Related